List of Coronation Street characters introduced in 2021: Stefan Brent

 Stefan Brent, played by Paul Opacic, made his first appearance on 26 April 2021.
 Stefan was the "rich businessman father" of established character Corey Brent (Maximus Evans).
 Louise McCreesh stated that his introduction will see him spar with Dev Alahan (Jimmi Harkishin) over the rekindling of Corey's relationship with Dev's daughter Asha Alahan (Tanisha Gorey).
 McCreesh also hinted that the situation could lead to a "violent head between the warring dads".
 Tamara Davidson of the Daily Mirror wrote that Stefan would be the next villain on Coronation Street, and that he would "take part in a major new storyline and cause chaos on the street".
 Due to Stefan's son Corey being disliked by viewers, Davidson wrote "wait to see what kind of monster created him".
 Stefan Brent used his wealth to cover up the murder committed by his son Corey and help to clear his name in court during the trial of Kelly Neelan.
 Eventually, evidence of Corey's murder would be collected, and this revelation was made to both Stefan and Corey whilst they were attempting to flee the area, instead being taken hostage by Gary Windass and delivered to the police station.

+On 11 June 2024, Digital Spy Confirmed that Paul Opacic would reprise his role as Stefan Brent for the Abi Franklin (Sally Carman) and Corey story.
+Once Abi discovers Stefan is behind the creation of the documentary, Abi believes that Stefan must have created the recent deep fake videos using her image.
+On 29 August 2024, it was announced that Stefan's ex-wife, Coral Brent (Kate Cook) would be introduced to the series.
+She apologises to Abi for her ex-husband and son's behaviours.